Marella Explorer deck plans

-Marella Explorer cruise ship deck plan has a total of 962 cabins for 1924 passengers (max capacity is 2681 guests) served by 900 crew/staff.
-The ship has 13 passenger accessible decks, 10 restaurants/bistros, 10 bars, 3 lounges, 2 swimming pools (plus 1 for kids), 3 jacuzzies, 10 elevators.
+Marella Explorer cruise ship deck plan shows a total of 962 cabins for 1924 passengers (max capacity is 2681) served by 900 crew-staff.
+The boat has 13 decks (10 passenger-accessible, 6 with cabins), 10 restaurants/bistros, 10 bars, 3 lounges, 2 swimming pools (plus 1 for kids), 3 Jacuzzis (outdoor whirlpool hot tubs), 10 elevators.

 Complimentary dining options on Mein Schiff 1 (included in all TUI cruise deals) were Anckelmannsplatz, Atlantik Klassik, La Vela, Cliff 24, GOSCH Sylt.
 At additional charge were the restaurants Blaue Welt, Surf & Turf, Richards.

 In 2019 (October 11 through November 6) the ship was drydocked in Brest France (at DAMEN Shiprepair Brest shipyard).
 The USD 25 million drydocking project was managed/supervised by CCS (COLUMBIA Cruise Services Ltd) and included mainly technical maintenance works, machinery upgrades and updates to interior spaces.
 Hideout (teen lounge on Deck 14) received AstroTurf (artificial grass surface and titled flooring outside) and new furniture (loungers, deckchairs, bar stools).

 Marella Explorer 2018 refurbishment review